Oscar Gugen

 Norbert Oscar Gugen (20 January 1910 – 19 March 1992) co-founded the British Sub-Aqua Club, "the largest and most successful diving club in the world", and the partnership E. T. Skinner & Co.
 Ltd., which became Typhoon International, "the world’s largest manufacturer of drysuits".
-Born Norbert Oscar Gugenbichler in Paris with dual Austrian and French citizenship, he was naturalised British as "Manager and Secretary (Toy Manufacturers)" on 29 August 1951.
+Born Norbert Oscar Gugenbichler in Paris with dual Austrian and French nationality, he was naturalised British as "Manager and Secretary (Toy Manufacturers)" on 29 August 1951.

 Early life

 Gugen was born in Paris in 1910 to an Austrian father and a French mother.
 He started as a hotel kitchen hand in Austria, peeling carrots.
 By the age of 21 he was a hotel director in the south of France.
 When World War II started, he joined the French Army.
 After the Germans broke through into France, he destroyed his papers, swam across the mouth of the Loire and boarded the last British destroyer which was evacuating British troops.
 As he had no papers, he was interned on the Isle of Man, and released at the end of the war.
 He became a swimming pool attendant, and then managed an American Army Officers' Club.
 After the Americans left, he became a partner of Eric Skinner, who was selling jigsaw puzzles.